 You must turn in seven (7) reading reaction essays over the course of the term, and you must read your colleagues' reactions before every class.
-We have fourteen classes with substantial readings, so that means you must do an average of one every other day.
+We have thirteen classes with substantial readings (movie days count), so that means you must do an average of a bit more than one every other week.
 You must turn in at least three (3) reactions before the midterm exam.